News & Photos: 'All I Have To Do Is Dream' Singer, Phil Everly of Everly Brothers dies

 Phil Everly, who with his brother, Don, made up the most revered vocal duo of the rock-music era, their exquisite harmonies profoundly influencing the Beatles, the Beach Boys, the Byrds and countless younger-generation rock, folk and country singers, has died.
 He was 74.

-Everly died yesterday, Friday Jan 03 at Providence St. Joseph Medical Center in Burbank of complications from chronic obstructive pulmonary disease, his wife, Patti Everly, told The Times.
+Everly died yesterday, Friday Jan 03 at Providence St. Joseph Medical

 "We are absolutely heartbroken," she said, noting that the disease was the result of a lifetime of cigarette smoking.
 "He fought long and hard."